wilbaker/VFSForGit/CONTRIBUTING.md

 ## Testing

-- *Add the `ExceptionExpected` attribute to unit tests that include thrown exceptions*
+- *Add `ExceptionExpected` to unit tests that run code that throws exceptions*

   Example:
   ```